 Lymphatic Drainage Therapy

 Lymphatic Drainage Therapy can help in certain health conditions such as lymphedema and fibromyalgia among others where lymph fluid build-up is a major concern.
-A Lymphatic Drainage Therapy massage can help maintain the body’s fluid balance while promoting blood circulation and immune mechanisms.
+A lymphatic drainage massage can help maintain the body’s fluid balance while promoting blood circulation and immune mechanisms.

 Lymphatic Drainage Therapy is performed by a physiotherapist or specially-trained massage therapist.
 By using a sequence of gliding, stretching, compressing, and cupping motions, the lymphatic system is stimulated to promote fluid lymph movement to reduce toxin blockages and stimulate circulation without compressing the vessels across the entire body.

-Lymphatic Drainage Therapy treats acute pain and rehabilitates following injury or surgery.
-For athletes recovering from an operation or injury, Lymphatic Drainage Therapy allows the body to regenerate tissue that supports the healing process by reducing swelling from sprains, strains, fractures, tendonitis, bursitis, and venous insufficiencies.
+Lymphatic Drainage Therapy treats acute pain and rehabilitates it following injury or surgery.
+For athletes recovering from an operation or injury, lymphatic drainage allows the body to regenerate tissue that supports the healing process by reducing swelling from sprains, strains, fractures, tendonitis, bursitis, and venous insufficiencies.
 The therapy increases lymphatic system circulation, reduces muscular fatigue, and removes waste products such as lactic acid.

 Beyond athletic performance, Lymphatic Drainage Therapy can also help to alleviate symptoms of chronic fatigue syndrome, autoimmune diseases, arthritis, and even drain sinuses.